Sales has started for Otivio’s FlowOx 2.0 device

 FlowOx 2.0, developed in co-creation between Norwegian company Otivio AS and Innokas Medical, has now reached a significant milestone as the device has received CE mark and the sales has started.
 The first 100 FlowOx 2.0 devices have already been shipped from Innokas’ Kempele factory.

-Innokas Medical is a partner in a consortium led by Otivio to develop the next version of FlowOxTM, a clinically promising, patented and cost-efficient home treatment solution for Peripheral Arterial Disease (PAD).
-The market potential for FlowOx is extremely high as peripheral arterial disease affects more than 200 million people globally, and the patient population is increasing at a rate of 20% per annum due to an aging population and epidemic growth of diabetes.
+Innokas Medical has been a partner in a consortium led by Norwegian company Otivio AS, to develop the next version of FlowOxTM.
+It is a clinically promising, patented and cost-efficient home treatment solution for Peripheral Arterial Disease (PAD).
+The market potential for FlowOx is extremely high as peripheral arterial disease affects more than 200 million people globally, and the patient population is increasing at a rate of 20% per annum due to an aging population, smoking and epidemic growth of diabetes.
 The global costs of treating PAD amount to $210-380 billion annually.

 CEO, Otivio AS

 The co-creation of the next version of FlowOxTM begun already in 2016 when the consortium created by Otivio was granted over 2M€ EU funding.
 The consortium consisted of partners from Norway, Finland and the UK.